 1. You Are Struggling With Your Mental Health

-Many people are struggling with depression but they do not realize it.
+Many people struggle with depression without realizing it.
 If you find that your unhappiness has come on suddenly and intensely, or if you are struggling with thoughts of suicide, seek the support of a mental health professional or visit the emergency room.

 2. You Haven’t Worked Through Your Trauma